 This scenario aims to maximize the on-station time within a $\sim 12-24$ hr (ideally 16-20-hr) window in a misaligned TC via four consecutive flights.
-The G-IV will begin the sequence by flying G-IV Pattern #1 (Fig. 4 with Double Circumnavigation) to observe the local thermodynamic and kinematic environment, as well as the TC vortex structure.
-It is recommended that the Fig. 4 component of the pattern be centered on the presumed mid-level TC center, typically found near the region of coldest infrared brightness temperatures as identified from satellite imagery.
-Otherwise, the Fig. 4 can be centered on the low-level TC center with an effort to have one radial leg fly within TDR range (~ 15 n mi) of the mid-level TC center.
+The G-IV will begin the sequence by flying G-IV Pattern #1 (Figure-4 with Double Circumnavigation) to observe the local thermodynamic and kinematic environment, as well as the TC vortex structure.
+It is recommended that the Figure-4 component of the pattern be centered on the presumed mid-level TC center, typically found near the region of coldest infrared brightness temperatures as identified from satellite imagery.
+Otherwise, the Figure-4 can be centered on the low-level TC center with an effort to have one radial leg fly within TDR range (~ 15 n mi) of the mid-level TC center.
 If the on-station time needs to be shortened, it is recommended that the outer circumnavigation is not performed.

-Within one hour of the departure of the G-IV from the storm environment, the first P-3 should arrive on station to begin sampling the TC, flying a single Fig. 4 from P-3 Pattern #1, centered on the mid-level TC center.
+Within one hour of the departure of the G-IV from the storm environment, the first P-3 should arrive on station to begin sampling the TC, flying a single Figure-4 from P-3 Pattern #1, centered on the mid-level TC center.
 The location of the mid-level TC center will be identified from the initial G-IV mission.
-Following the completion of the Fig. 4, the P-3 will fly Module #1 ("Vortex Alignment Module") following the vortex tilt vector throughout the duration of the remaining on-station time.
+Following the completion of the Figure-4, the P-3 will fly Module #1 ("Vortex Alignment Module") following the vortex tilt vector throughout the duration of the remaining on-station time.
 If vortex evolution is observed during Module #1, the azimuthal heading and radial leg length should be adjusted according to changes in the TC tilt structure, as identified from real-time TDR analyses.
 The second P-3 should be scheduled to arrive once the first P-3 departs the storm environment.
-The second P-3 from the storm environment, the second G-IV mission should begin sampling the storm, following the same pattern as the first G-IV mission.
+The second P-3 mission should complete the same pattern as the first.
+Within one hour of the departure of the second P-3 from the storm environment, the second G-IV mission should begin sampling the storm, following the same pattern as the first G-IV mission.